Writing Good Commit Messages

 ✅ Good:

-Add user authentication feature
+Add user authentication feature❌ Bad:

-2. Provide More Context in the Body
+Added user authentication feature.2.
+Provide More Context in the Body

 - Separate the subject from the body with a blank line.